JethiYippee/ytshorts-to-tiktok/README.md

 - Redirection may not work on embedded Shorts or unusual URL formats.
 - Compatibility with other browser extensions is untested.

----

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/JethiYippee/ytshorts-to-tiktok/blob/main/README.md) file for details.